MacHu-GWU/afwf_fts_anything-project/docs/user-guide/01-How-it-Works.rst

 :type_is_ngram <bool>: if True, the value is index using ngram.
 It matches any character shorter than N characters. https://whoosh.readthedocs.io/en/latest/ngrams.html.
 :type_is_phrase <bool>: if True, the value is indexed using phrase.
 Only case-insensitive phrase will be matched.
 See https://whoosh.readthedocs.io/en/latest/schema.html#built-in-field-types
 :type_is_keyword <bool>: if True, the value is indexed using keyword.
 The keyword has to be exactly matched.
 See https://whoosh.readthedocs.io/en/latest/schema.html#built-in-field-types
+:type_is_numeric: if True, the value is indexed using number.
+The number field is not used for searching, it is only used for sorting.
+See https://whoosh.readthedocs.io/en/latest/schema.html#built-in-field-types
 :ngram_minsize <bool>: minimal number of character to match, default is 2.
 :ngram_maxsize <bool>: maximum number of character to match, default is 10.
 :keyword_lowercase <bool>: for keyword type field, is the match case-sensitive? default True (not sensitive).